Learn about FOIA

 Sources to Check Before You Submit a FOIA Request

-The first place you should look for FOIA Requests is FOIAonline.
+The first place you should look for records that are already publicly available FOIAonline.

 You may find that the information that you are seeking is already available on EPA’s website.
 Before making a FOIA request, you should browse EPA's home page and list of topics for information that is already available to the public.
 You may also wish to check records previously released by the agency in response to a FOIA request by searching FOIAonline, EPA's FOIA management and repository system.